HarshalHK77/Student-Attendence-and-Management-system/README.md

-# Student Attendence and Management system
+# 👩‍🎓Student Attendence and Management system👨‍🎓✅
 <h3>Project Description</h3>
 <p>
 A) Login of User and Admin: -